 Be self-aware

-At the outset of my career, I intentionally sought work on the banker side of the loan desk so that I would learn the banker’s perspective on business.
+At the outset of my career, I intentionally sought work on the banker side of the loan desk, so I would learn the banker’s perspective on business.
 My plan was to spend just a few years on that side and then move to the client side.
 I found, though, that I really enjoyed the banker’s side, so I ended up staying in that part of the banking world longer than anticipated.

 Nothing replaces grit and grind